 History at Padiham Primary School is predominantly inspired by the Lancashire Themed Scheme of Work.
 In collaboration with the 2014 National Curriculum, our teaching of History aims to ensure that all children gain a coherent knowledge and understanding of Britain’s past and that of the wider world which helps to stimulate their curiosity to know more about the past.
 Children are encouraged to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 They also begin to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 The local area is also fully utilized to achieve the desired outcomes, with extensive opportunities for learning outside the classroom embedded in practice.
 Consideration is given to how greater depth will be taught, learnt and demonstrated within each lesson, as well as how learners will be supported in line with the school’s commitment to inclusion.
 Outcomes of work are monitored to ensure that they reflect a sound understanding of the key identified knowledge.
 Within our knowledge-rich approach, there is a strong emphasis on people and the community of our local area.
-The Early Years Foundation Stage (EYFS) follows the ‘Development Matters in the EYFS’ guidance which aims for all children in Foundation Stage to have an ‘Understanding of the World; people and communities, the world and technology’ by the end of the academic year.
+The Early Years Foundation Stage (EYFS) follows the recently updated ‘Development Matters in the EYFS’ guidance which aims for all children in Foundation Stage to have an ‘Understanding the World; past and present, people, culture and communities’ by the end of the academic year.